LeonardBagos/github.io/content/pages/index.md

           textAlign: center
           fontWeight: 700
     subtitle: Data Analyst
-    text: >+
+    text: >
-      \<div style="text-align: center">Welcome to my online portfolio!
+      Welcome to my online portfolio!
 I am a licensed Chemical Engineer turned Data Analyst.
-I have a proven track record of streamlining operations, elevating decision-making processes, and optimizing efficiency by crafting data-driven dashboards, all of which have significantly contributed to my clients' success.\</div>
+I have a proven track record of streamlining operations, elevating decision-making processes, and optimizing efficiency by crafting data-driven dashboards, all of which have significantly contributed to my clients' success.
     actions:
       - label: About Me
         altText: ''